allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 analysis it turns out that it still does not meet the expected requirements from the “How can we test such code?” section, because it:

-* uses concepts such as repository, provider, event publisher, handler, which were not mentioned in the written business scenarios - these are technical implementation details;
+* it uses concepts such as repository, provider, event publisher, handler, which were not mentioned in the written business scenarios - these are technical implementation details;
 * all the variables used are within the specification, which in the case of a multitude of tests may constitute additional complexity in their maintenance.
 Besides, it is not difficult to make a mistake here, e.g. by introducing a